 Most of the email outreach tools send emails without adding these intervals.

 Saleshandy maintains a time interval between each email to make it more natural and give you good email deliverability.

 5. Build sender reputation

 There are few more things that need to be taken care of while sending outreach emails.
 We need to maintain our domain and sender reputation, increase it with time to get the best results.

 - While drafting an email copy, make sure to stay away from SPAM triggering words.
-Words like FREE!, OFFER and SALE! are considered spammy words that will be flagged by your recipient’s SPAM content filter.
+Words like FREE!, OFFER and SALE! are considered spammy that will be flagged by your recipient’s SPAM content filter.

 - Make sure you check your email sending limit with your ESP periodically.
 You should never exceed your email sending limit as it leads to email bounces.
 Frequent email bounces will decrease the credibility of your account and ultimately suspend your account permanently.